w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

 Show examples of notification messages.
-Explain that they must be  identified both visually and non-visually in order to be distinguishable by all users.
+Explain that users need visual and non-visual methods to identify and distinguish such notifications.

 Show examples of visual and non-visual notifications for error messages and other types of feedback for forms.
 Explain that notifications may have different levels of priority when in the context of a complex form.
-Explain that defining such levels of priority and which types of notifications each of these levels should contain is a designer's responsibility whereas implementing these levels is a developer's responsibility.
+Explain that defining such levels of priority and which types of notifications each of these levels should contain is a designer's responsibility, whereas implementing these levels is a developer's responsibility.

 #### Learning Outcomes for Topic